jbutcher21/aiclass/docs/senzing_entity_specification.md

 - The “from” (source) record gets the REL_POINTER; the “to” (target) record gets the REL_ANCHOR.
 Include one REL_ANCHOR per record when it can be related to; include as many REL_POINTERs as needed to represent its outgoing relationships.

 Checklist
-- Keys: Find a unique key for each core entity (per DATA_SOURCE).
-If none exists, derive a deterministic RECORD_ID from identifying attributes.
+- Keys: Find the primary key for each core entity (per DATA_SOURCE).
+If none exists, construct a deterministic ID (e.g., hash of normalized identifying attributes) to use as RECORD_ID.

 - Children: Identify child lists/tables for names, addresses, phones, identifiers, emails, websites, social handles; join/aggregate them as separate FEATURES.
 - Relationships: Locate link/join tables or explicit edge lists with roles/verbs; produce REL_POINTER(s) from the source entity to the target’s REL_ANCHOR with a clear REL_POINTER_ROLE.
 - Arrays/sub‑documents: In JSON/XML, locate nested arrays (names, addresses, phones, identifiers) and flatten into FEATURES.
 - Code lookups: Resolve type and country codes via code tables (e.g., address types, identifier issuing countries).
 - Join strategy: Emit one JSON record per entity, containing all FEATURES and REL_* features, per the Recommended JSON Structure.

-Transaction‑like inputs
-- For records that embed loosely controlled external parties (e.g., wires with free‑form sender/receiver), extract party identifiers and features, deduplicate, and create deterministic RECORD_IDs.
-Stamp the derived IDs on the transaction rows so downstream analysis can join back to resolved entities.
+Embedded (keyless) entities
+- For records that reference entities without unique keys (e.g., sender and receiver on transactions), extract identifying attributes and compute a deterministic RECORD_ID as a hash of normalized values.
+Stamp this ID on the source record before mapping to Senzing, and track these IDs on the source side as well.
+- Use a stable normalization recipe (fixed fields and order; trim/collapse whitespace; case‑fold; normalize punctuation/diacritics) before hashing.

 # General mapping guidance